ddmitov/perl-executing-browser/README.md

 * **Name of the binary file:**
     The binary file of the browser, ```peb``` or ```peb.exe``` by default, can be renamed at will.
 It can take the name of the PEB-based application it is going to run.
 No additional adjustments are necessary after renaming the binary.
 If log files are wanted, they will take the name of the binary file (without the extension), whatever the name may be.
 * **Application directory:**
-    Application directory is hardcoded for compatibility with [Electron] (http://electron.atom.io/).
-It must be ```{PEB_binary_directory}/resources/app```.
+    Application directory must be ```{PEB_binary_directory}/resources/app```.
 All files used by PEB, with the exception of data files, must be located within this folder.
+Application directory is hardcoded in C++ code for compatibility with the [Electron] (http://electron.atom.io/) framework.
+[Epigraphista] (https://github.com/ddmitov/epigraphista) provides an example of a PEB-based application, that is also compatible with [Electron] (http://electron.atom.io/) and [NW.js] (http://nwjs.io/).
 * **Data directory:**
-    Data directory is not hardcoded in C++ code, but a separation of data files from HTML interface and Perl code is generally a good practice.
+    Data directory is not hardcoded in C++ code, but a separation of data files from code is generally a good practice.
 Data directory should contain any SQLite database(s) or other files, that a PEB-based application is going to use or produce.
-The recommended path for data directory is: ```{PEB_binary_directory}/resources/data```.
+The recommended path for data directory is inside the ```{PEB_binary_directory}/resources``` directory. ```data``` is a good directory name, although not mandatory.
 Perl scripts can access this folder using the following code:
 ```perl
     use Cwd;